-Centres must create their own delivery plan which will be checked as part of centre qualification approval.
+Centres not using QTQ lesson plans must create their own delivery plan which will be checked as part of centre qualification approval.
 The delivery plan should:

-include a scheme of work clearly showing how the required subjects and criteria/learning outcomes are covered and the minimum guided learning hours are met

-- be carefully designed to meet the objective of this qualification and the needs of learners, making sure learners are adequately prepared for the assessments - identify opportunities for formative assessment of learner's progress.
+- include a scheme of work clearly showing how the required subjects and criteria/learning outcomes are covered and the minimum guided learning hours are met - be carefully designed to meet the objective of this qualification and the needs of learners, making sure learners are adequately prepared for the assessments - identify opportunities for formative assessment of learner's progress.